jackrosenthal/kajiki/docs/templating-basics.rst

 u'Hello, world!'

 You can also use a template loader to indirectly generate the template classes.
-Using a template loader give two main advantages over directly instantiating
+Using a template loader gives two main advantages over directly instantiating
 templates:

- * Compiled templates are cached and only re-parsed when the template changes
+ * Compiled templates are cached and only re-parsed when the template changes.
  * Several template tags such as `extends`, `import`, and `include` that require knowlege of other templates become enabled.

 Using a template loader would look similar to the following::